bosley/truk/docs/defer.md

 ## Overview

-The `defer` statement schedules code to execute at the end of the current scope.
+The `defer` statement schedules code to execute when the current **function** exits.
 Deferred code executes in Last-In-First-Out (LIFO) order, meaning the last defer registered is the first to execute.

-Defer is useful for cleanup operations, ensuring resources are released, or performing final computations before a scope exits.
+Defer is useful for cleanup operations, ensuring resources are released, or performing final computations before a function returns.

 ## Syntax